Deep Regression for Repeated Measurements: Introduction

-Along with broad applicability and excellent properties of pooling repeated measurements, the clustered dependence structure brings theoretical difficulties, which renders the techniques and results of the DNN regression based on independent observations \citep{gyorfi2002distribution,koltchinskii2006local,bagirov2009estimation}.
-The classical nonparametric regression of repeated measurements has been extensively studied.
-For instance, the kernel and local polynomial based methods analyze their closed-form estimates, while the spline and wavelet based methods depend on specific structures of chosen basis.
-Recently, \citet{wang2021estimation} studied this problem with sparsely connected DNNs, while a key assumption on the vanishing maximal eigenvalue of covariance matrix (as $m \rightarrow \infty$) contradicts its positive lower bound. \citet{covnet} proposed a novel CovNet to estimate the covariance function for fully and grid-observed multidimensional functional data, which approximates covariance up to desired precision and facilitates a direct eigen-decomposition.
+Along with broad applicability and excellent properties of pooling repeated measurements, the clustered dependence structure, especially $m$ can be finite or growing with the sample size $n$ at any rate, brings theoretical difficulties, which renders the techniques and results of the DNN regression based on independent observations \citep{gyorfi2002distribution,koltchinskii2006local}.
+Different from the kernel methods with closed-form estimates and spline/wavelet based methods with specific-structure basis, the DNN suffers greater challenges.
+Recently, \citet{wang2021estimation} studied this problem without generalization error, while a key assumption on the vanishing maximal eigenvalue of covariance matrix (as $m \rightarrow \infty$) contradicts its positive lower bound.
+Therefore, a new theoretical framework is desired for clustered dependent data to which existing empirical process results are not applicable.

 Similar to the cross-sectional setting, the repeated measurements model also suffers from the curse of dimensionality.
-However, the latter behaves differently due to an interesting phenomenon, namely the {\it phase transition} in the sense that the optimal convergence rate changes when the number of measurements grows from sparse to dense sampling schemes.
-For instance, \citet{cai2011optimal,zhang2016sparse} have studied this for spline and kernel types models in the context of functional data.
-We shall study this phenomenon for DNN estimators given its presence for repeated measurements or data with clustered dependence, which is fundamental in studying estimation quality and efficiency in relevant statistical models.
+However, the latter behaves differently due to an interesting phenomenon, namely the {\it phase transition} in the sense that the convergence rate changes when the number of measurements grows from sparse to dense sampling schemes.
+Here, the curse of dimensionality is accompanied by larger errors under sparse design and the requirement for higher sampling frequency to achieve a faster and even a parametric rate.
+We shall study this phenomenon for DNN estimators in multi-dimensional and complex clustered structures, which would guide the practical sampling design for improving estimation efficiency in statistical scenarios.